2039 E. Pickard Rd.,

 Beginning on July 15, 2022, we will no longer be taking small animal emergencies after 5pm Monday through Thursday.
 There will be no change in emergency services for large animals.
 We will continue to provide emergency services for small animals Friday through Monday morning.

 What are small animals?
-House animals such as dogs, cats, rabbits, birds, guinnea pigs, rats.
+House animals such as dogs, cats, rabbits, birds, guinnea pigs, rats, etc.

 What are large animals?
 Farm and livestock animals such as cattle, horses, sheep, goats, pigs, etc.